almeidas-tatiane/almeidas-tatiane/README.md

 I'm Test Analyst passionate about Software Quality

 - 🔭 I’m currently working at IBM as Test Analyst in an international project in the telecom industry.
 Using technologies as: HP ALM, CA Agile Central, SoapUI, SQL and Unix.
-I'm also CTFL; CTAL-TM; CTAL-TA; TMAP Next and Itil Certified.
+I'm also CTFL; CTAL-TM; CTAL-TA; TMAP Next and ITIL certified.
 - 🌱 I’m currently learning Selenium WebDriver, Java, Junit, PageObjects, Cucumber and JMeter.
 Willing to apply these knwoledges very soon in a new project.
 - 👯 I’m looking to collaborate on Performance Testing with JMeter.
 - 📫 How to reach me: https://www.linkedin.com/in/tatianealmeida/